BHASVIC-lucybarker24/Lucy-Barker/README.md

 In the spring term we moved onto Java which envolved learning object oriented programming which I struggled with at some points.
 During these tutorials we learnt the basics of OOP aswell as inheritence, polymorphism and encapulation.
 We completed a series of tasks similar to the C chapters to prepare us for our next project in the summer.

 Our summer project envolved creating the game animalopoly.
 In my group we split the tasks into classes and I wrote the dice and player class which included lots of attributes and methods that were then used on the main board.
 Overall I think anaimalopoly really improved my understanding of OOP.

+Finally in secondaary school I did a project in python that uses file handling.
+It envoved crfeating a list of songs with their artists and calling them to the program when they were in an external file.